Radio Massacre International: History

-Their first official release was the double CD "Frozen North" on Centaur in 1995.
+Their first official release was the double CD Frozen North on Centaur in 1995.
 They also debuted Radio Massacre International as a live act at the Emma festival in Sheffield in the same year.

-In 1996, they were invited to perform on MTVs "Party Zone", making them probably the only band to play a live piece on the dance-orientated show that did not contain a single discernible beat.
+In 1996, they were invited to perform on MTV's Party Zone, making them probably the only band to play a live piece on the dance-orientated show that did not contain a single discernible beat.
 The same month, they were the first electronic artists to play at the famous Jodrell Bank observatory, in the shadow of the radio dish.
-This was later released as the humorously titled live CD 'Knutsford in May'.
+This was later released as the humorously titled live CD Knutsford in May.

 1997 saw them play at the famous (but now defunct) KLEMdag festival in Nijmegen, Netherlands, in front of the band's largest ever live audience.
 The year 2000 brought appearances at the Alfa Centauri festival in the Netherlands, and another visit to Jodrell Bank.
 The band's music was also featured in the BBC-TV programme "Don’t Look Down" about the 300 ft radio telescope.

 The first Hampshire Jam festival of electronic music in Liphook in 2001 saw them appear together with other artists of the genre like Air Sculpture, Paul Nagle and Free System Project.

-In November 2002, they played their first ever dates in the United States, at the Progwest Festival in LA and at The Gatherings Concert Series in Philadelphia.
+In November 2002, they played their first dates in the United States, at the ProgWest Festival in LA and at The Gatherings Concert Series in Philadelphia.
 Furthermore, they appeared twice live on radio, on Alien Air Music on KXLU in LA, and on Star's End on WXPN in Philadelphia.
-True to form, the band released a 2CD collection documenting this tour (Solid States).
+True to form, the band released a 2-CD collection documenting this tour (Solid States).